dylanhawley/crafty-skins/workflow.md

 - The goal is to enable training-free, in-context adaptation for Minecraft skin generation.
 - The composite format provides both visual context and target structure for the model.
 - SD-Edit is used for flexible, mask-based inpainting during inference.

+configs/
+- dataset.yaml
+- train_lora.yaml
+- inference_sdedit.yaml

+dataset/
+ - upload_to_hf.py
+ - generate_composites.py
+ - generate_prompts.py
+training/
+ - train_lora.py
+inference/
+ - mask_and_inpaint.py
+ - extract_uv.py

+ You are an expert generative ML researcher.
+Build a Python script which creates/trains a LoRA for image conditional generation using SDXL as the base model.
+The goal is to have a LoRA trained on my composite image dataset, where each sample contains a four panel composite image along with a caption, similar to the training approach in the paper titled "In-Context LoRA for Diffusion Transformers".
+The during inference, SDEdit is applied to mask several panels of the composite image intended for generation, enabling inpainting based on the surrounding images.
+The existing codebase is irrelevant to this creation - do not search the codebase; however, I do prefer the use of the Huggingface diffusers library if feasible.
+Assume the trainign dataset I have is a folder containing samples composed of two files: a 4 panel composite image, and its textual description stored in a .txt file with the same name as the image.